 NASA is upping its storage to 215 petabytes but forgot about retrieval costs AWS charge for taking data back from the Cloud

-It was widely reported last year that NASA, after an extensive consultation period, had chosen AWS (Amazon Web Services) to run their Earthdata Cloud, a repository for data for the Earth Science Data and Information System (ESDIS) that collates all information collected from NASA’s missions.
+It was widely reported last year that NASA, after an extensive consultation period, had chosen AWS (Amazon Web Services) over other AWS competitors to run their Earthdata Cloud, a repository for data for the Earth Science Data and Information System (ESDIS) that collates all information collected from NASA’s missions.

 NASA made the jump to AWS after realising that, by 2025, they’d have increased from around 32 petabytes of data to nearly 250 petabytes (which is a lot!)